elaheh-dastan/Digikala/README.md

 Search for the value starts from the highest level and compares it with its next element:

 If the value is less or equal to the next elemnt, proceeds to its next element otherwise, descend to the lower layer and repeat the same.
+At the end the algorithm finds the desired node.

+If an element appears in layer i, then the probability that